ystv/web-api/README.md

 Copy the `.env` file from `configs` and place it in the root directory
 `mv configs/.env .`

-Run `./web-api` and hopefully it should be runnig.
+Run `./web-api` and hopefully it should be running.

 # Docker